mavlink/mavlink-devguide/en/services/parameter.md

 -- | --
 <span id="MAV_PARAM_TYPE"></span>[MAV_PARAM_TYPE](../messages/common.md#MAV_PARAM_TYPE) | The [PARAM_SET](#PARAM_SET) and [PARAM_VALUE](#PARAM_VALUE) store/encode parameter values within a `float` field.
 This type conveys the real type of the encoded parameter value.

-## Parameter Data Encoding
+## Parameter Encoding

-The parameter protocol supports setting/getting parameter values of many different types: 8, 16, 32 and 64-bit signed and unsigned integers, and 32 and 64-bit floating point numbers.
+Parameters names/ids are set in the `param_id` field of messages where they are used.
+The `param_id` string can store up to 16 characters.
+The string is terminated with a NULL (`\0`) character if there are less than 16 human-readable chars, and without a null termination byte if the length is exactly 16 chars.

+Values are encoded *within* the `param_value` field, an IEE754 single-precision, 4 byte, floating point value.
-The values are encoded within a `float` field (named `param_value`) for transmission, and a field `param_type` ([MAV_PARAM_TYPE](../messages/common.md#MAV_PARAM_TYPE)) is used to indicate the actual type so that it can be decoded by the recipient.
+The `param_type` ([MAV_PARAM_TYPE](../messages/common.md#MAV_PARAM_TYPE)) is used to indicate the actual type of the data so that it can be decoded by the recipient.
+Supported types are: 8, 16, 32 and 64-bit signed and unsigned integers, and 32 and 64-bit floating point numbers.

 The C API provides a convenient `union` that allows you to bytewise convert between any of the supported types: `mavlink_param_union_t` ([mavlink_types.h](https://github.com/mavlink/c_library_v2/blob/master/mavlink_types.h)).
 For example, below we shown how you can set the union integer field but pass the float value to the sending function:

 ```c
 mavlink_param_union_t param;
 int32_t integer = 20000;
 param.param_int32 = integer;
 param.type = MAV_PARAM_TYPE_INT32;